cujojs/wire/docs/components.md

 });
 ```

-Now, let's create a [[wire spec|wire specs]] that will create an instance of our controller and setup the _showPrefs method using the wire factory.
+Now, let's create a [wire spec](concepts.md#wire-specs) that will create an instance of our controller and setup the _showPrefs method using the wire factory.

 ```javascript
 // Create our controller